baijum/service-binding-documentation/docs/exposing-binding-data/olm-descriptors.md

 In the previous example, `sourceKey` points to the name of the key in the Secret resource, which is `certificate`.
-And `my_certificate` is the name of the binding key that is going to be injected.
+And `my_certificate` is the name of the binding key that is going to be projected.

 ## Exposing a resource definition value into the binding Secret